 The thing is:

 Most web server software is open-source, so it’s no surprise there are constantly new developments.
-Going through all or even just most of them would take up the majority of your day.
+Going through all or even just most of them would take up most of your day.

 Nginx (pronounced “engine X”) is free and open-source software developed by Igor Sysoev and first publicly released in 2004.
 It’s known for its high performance, stability, simple configuration, and low resource usage.

 All in all:

 It’s regarded as an all-around great web server.
 While most traditional servers use so-called “threads” to handle requests, an Nginx server uses a more scalable, event-driven architecture.